-At least 22 people were killed on Thursday in violence across Syria, including 10 in the central province of Homs, and as car bombs exploded in Damascus and the northwest city of Idlib, monitors reported.
+At least 10 civilians and three rebels were killed on Thursday in violence across Syria, while car bombs exploded in Damascus and the northwest city of Idlib, monitors reported.

 A suicide bomber detonated an explosives-packed vehicle in a suburb of the capital, wounding 14 people and damaging one of Shiite Islam's holiest shrines, state media and witnesses reported.

-A car bomb in Idlib city targeted a military checkpoint, the Syrian Observatory for Human Rights said, adding that a number of soldiers were killed or wounded in the blast.
+The car bomb in Idlib city targeted a military checkpoint, the Syrian Observatory for Human Rights said, adding that a number of soldiers were killed or wounded in the blast.
 No further details were immediately available.

-Eight people, including three opposition fighters, were killed during clashes between troops and rebels in the central city of Homs, it said, while also reporting renewed regime shelling of Rastan in the province of the same name and of Daraa in southern Syria.
+Five civilians were killed during clashes between regime troops and rebels in the central city of Homs, it said, while also reporting renewed regime shelling of Rastan in the province of the same name and of Daraa in southern Syria.

-Two opposition fighters, including Ahmed Bahbouh -- head of the rebel military office in Rastan and a leading dissident -- were killed at the entrances of the rebel-held town, which the regime has been trying to overrun for months.
+Two opposition fighters, including Ahmed Bahbouh, head of the rebel military office in Rastan and a leading dissident figure, were killed at the entrances of rebel-held Rastan which the regime has been trying to overrun for months.

-In the city of Daraa, five people were killed before dawn in the neighbourhood of Tareek al-Sad, which was heavily shelled by regime troops, according to the Britain-based Observatory said.
+In the city of Daraa, five people were killed before dawn in the neighbourhood of Tareek al-Sad, which was heavily shelled by regime troops, according to the Britain-based Observatory.

 "Government forces have surrounded the neighbourhood of Tareek al-Sad in preparation to storm the area," it said.